What’s Happening in the Office of Institutional Effectiveness……

 OIE is now offering on-demand, hands-on consultation and/or training sessions for a variety of topics related to the mission of our office.
 We’re happy to schedule individual and small group sessions on those topics or for general consultation.
 Please visit our Training and Workshops page to view a list of topics and to request an appointment.
 If you need additional information, contact email@example.com.

 – MFA Book Arts wins Provost’s Assessment Award

 MFA Book Arts is housed in the School of Library and Information Sciences, which is nested within the College of Communication & Information Sciences.
 Each MFA student takes a capstone course (BA 599) that culminates in three work products: a creative project, a thesis, and an exhibition.
 Program faculty use a collaboratively-developed rubric to evaluate all work products on a total of 17 discipline-specific competencies.
 Click here to read more…….

 The University of Alabama values and supports a robust process of institutional effectiveness as a tool to enhance innovation, student learning, service, and stewardship.

 Institutional effectiveness is defined as a set of ongoing, systemic, and intentional processes designed to improve and assure the quality of the University at all levels through:

 - identification of outcomes, measurements, and expectations, and

 - evaluation, analysis, and use of data to inform decision-making.

-The Office of Institutional Effectiveness advises all academic and non-academic units across campus on program approval and review, accreditation issues and all assessment activities.
-To contact OIE, you may either send an email to email@example.com or call at 205-348-2748.
+The Office of Institutional Effectiveness guides continuous improvement processes for academic and non-academic units across campus on program approval and review, accreditation issues and all assessment activities.
+To contact OIE, you may either send an email to firstname.lastname@example.org or call at 205-348-2748.
 Contact information for a specific staff member, is available on the OIE Staff page.